What If Everything We Thought We Knew About Hi-Fi Was Wrong?

 Reading Time: 5 minutes

 For the past few months, I have been somewhat obsessed with these new Gallium Nitride (GaN, for short) amplifiers.
 Long-time Stereophile writer and classical music recording engineer John Marks was the first to hip me to the concept via an audiophile amplifier that Peachtree Audio released about a year ago that was designed with GaN FETs instead of MOSFETs.
 I’ve been fascinated ever since.
 We did a whole featured news story on GaN amplifiers, explaining the topic and its many benefits.
-We’ve got a review of one of the higher end Gallium Nitride amps in the market from AGD Productions called the Tempo di GaN, which is a $5,500 amp that Michael Zisserson has reviewed for an upcoming fall 2023 issue.
-Steven Stone also has a less expensive example of a GaN amplifier from Orchard Audio that is priced more in the mid-$2,000 range, which will also post later in 2023.
+We’ve got a review of one of the higher end Gallium Nitride amps in the market from AGD Productions Tempo di GaN, which is a $5,500 amp that Michael Zisserson has reviewed for an upcoming fall 2023 issue.
+Steven Stone also has a less expensive example of a GaN amplifier from Orchard Audio StarKrimson that is priced more in the mid-$2,000 range, which will also post later in 2023.
 Even Definitive Technology is getting in on the GaN craze by using the amplifier technology in their new reference bi-polar speakers.

 The Apple iPod changed everything in the audio world in many ways for the better